By Ernst Lamothe Jr.

 One condition occurs from overuse and another may begin at birth and worsen over time from use.

 Sports hernias are typically caused by repetitive or explosive motions, especially those that require twisting of the pelvis such as football, hockey, soccer, rugby, skiing, running and hurdling.
 The soft tissues that perform these movements found in the lower abdomen and pubic area are most frequently torn or injured.
+It’s so fun to watch football games live.
+Buy your England vs Wales World Cup Tickets now from Football Ticket Pad.

 “You tend to feel pain in the groin.
 It can be a feeling of intense pain, burning or pressure sensation,” said Banga.
 “That intense feeling of pressure can restrict much of your mobility while being active.”